 “I am from a place I will never see again”

-Before the Greek Weird Wave of cinematographers took international audiences by storm in 2009, Pantelis Voulgaris’ Brides (Greek: Nyfes, 2004) was an ambitious, large-scale project dealing with a rather overseen parameter of the early 20th century picture-brides’ phenomenon.
+Before the Greek Weird Wave of cinematographers took international audiences by storm in 2009, Pantelis Voulgaris’ romantic drama film Brides (Greek: Nyfes, 2004) was an ambitious, large-scale project dealing with a rather overseen parameter of the early 20th century picture-brides’ phenomenon.

 With Martin Scorsese as an executive producer, and the incredible photography of Yorgos Arganitis, Voulgaris created an emotional film deciphering human behaviour, cultural norms and doomed love under the pressures of society, immigration and poverty.